Avantika2511/Task-3-SQL-for-Data-Analysis/README.md

 INSERT INTO Order_Items VALUES (1, 1, 1, 1, 999.99); ..(like this more)

 🧠 Step 4: Write SQL Queries for Analysis

-Use the MySQL Workbench to write your queries.
-Here's a sample set:

 ✅ a.
 Basic Query
 Sql code: